eugen-live/VSCodeSlowConditionalBreakpoint/Readme.md

 The remote debugging with network conditioner to 500 ms latency same result.

 ### Resume: ###
 The performance of conditional breakpoints in VS Code is good for local and SSH Remote mode.
 It's comparable to local debugging with Visual Studio exclude network latency.
-The debugger doesn't add instruction to the compiled code and need stop process and switch context to calculate a condition.
-It costs ~7 ms for 2.6 GHz CPU
+The debugger doesn't add instruction to the compiled code and needs to stop the process and switch context to calculate a condition.
+It costs ~7 ms for a 2.6 GHz CPU